 - Entrepreneur/self-employed – provide an account statement for the last year or a declaration of income.

 In addition to these documents, the bank may request a letter from a different bank indicating when you opened your account with them.
-If you are not a resident of Grenada, you must also provide your foreign taxpayer identification number (TIN); however, securing Grenada citizenship by investment streamlines the account opening process by reducing documentation requirements.
+If you are not a resident of Grenada, you must also provide your foreign taxpayer identification number (TIN); however, securing Grenada Citizenship by Investment streamlines the account opening process by reducing documentation requirements.

 Legal entity